 It is notable that the D5 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Nikon D5 (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
+Both the D5 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The D5 was replaced by the Nikon D6, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D5 better than the Sony HX400V or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.